Pat Summitt

-Patricia Susan Summitt (June 14, 1952 – June 28, 2016) was an American women's college basketball head coach and college basketball player.
+Patricia Sue Summitt (June 14, 1952 – June 28, 2016) was an American women's college basketball head coach and college basketball player.
 She coached 1,098 career wins, the most in college basketball history at the time of her retirement.
 She served as the head coach of the University of Tennessee Lady Vols basketball team from 1974 to 2012 and is considered one of the greatest basketball coaches of all time.

 Summitt won a silver medal at the 1976 Summer Olympics in Montreal as a member of the United States women's national basketball team.
 She returned to the Olympics in 1984 as a head coach, guiding the U.S. women's basketball team to a gold medal.
 Summitt won eight NCAA Division I basketball championships.
 In 38 years as coach of the Tennessee Lady Volunteers, she never missed the NCAA Tournament nor did she ever have a losing season.
 Summitt retired from coaching at age 59 following a diagnosis of early-onset Alzheimer's disease.

 Summitt was inducted into the Women's Basketball Hall of Fame in 1999 as a member of its inaugural class.
 She was named the Naismith Basketball Coach of the Century in 2000.
 In 2009, the Sporting News placed her at number 11 on its list of the 50 Greatest Coaches of All Time in all sports; she was the only woman on the list.
 In 2012, Summitt was awarded the Presidential Medal of Freedom by President Barack Obama and received the Arthur Ashe Courage Award at the 2012 ESPY Awards.
 In 2013, she was inducted into the FIBA Hall of Fame.

 Early life and family

 Summitt was born Patricia Sue Head on June 14, 1952, in Clarksville, Tennessee, to Richard and Hazel Albright Head.
 In her early years, she was known as Trish.
 She had four siblings: older brothers Tommy, Charles, and Kenneth, and a younger sister, Linda.
 Summitt grew up on a dairy farm and began playing basketball when she was six years old, on a hoop her father had installed in a barn.

 When Summitt was in high school, her family moved to nearby Henrietta so she could play basketball in Cheatham County, because Clarksville did not have a girls team.
-From there, Summitt went to the University of Tennessee at Martin, where she won All-American honors playing for UT–Martin's first women's basketball coach, Nadine Gearin.
+From there, Summitt went to the University of Tennessee at Martin, where she won All-American honors playing for UT Martin's first women's basketball coach, Nadine Gearin.
 In 1970, with the passage of Title IX still two years away, there were no athletic scholarships for women.
 Each of Summitt's brothers had received athletic scholarships, but her parents paid her way to college.
 She later co-captained the United States women's national basketball team as a player at the inaugural women's tournament in the 1976 Summer Olympics, winning the silver medal.
 Eight years later in 1984, she coached the U.S. women's team to an Olympic gold medal, becoming the first U.S. Olympian to win a basketball medal and coach a medal-winning team.